Living-with-machines/alto2txt/docs/Demo.md

 ```
 git clone https://github.com/Living-with-machines/alto2txt.git
 ```

-You can also download the directory as a .zip [from here.](https://github.com/Living-with-machines/alto2txt/archive/refs/heads/master.zip)
+Alternatively, you can also download the directory as a .zip [by clicking here](https://github.com/Living-with-machines/alto2txt/archive/refs/heads/master.zip).

-Unzip and navigate to your new copy of alto2txt folder in the terminal or the Anaconda Prompt.
+Unzip and navigate to your the `alto2txt` folder in the terminal or the Anaconda Prompt.

 ```
 cd ~myFolder/alto2txt